Laura has spent ten years working in veterinary practice as a registered veterinary nurse and has always had a passion for how animals think and feel.

 - Animal Behaviour & Training Council (ABTC) Registered Practitioner

 - Full member Association Pet Dog Trainers (01184)

 This means that Laura has undertaken a written and practical exam illustrating that she possess the skills and knowledge required to apply training techniques based on up to date, researched, methods, whilst being empatheic and considerate of the animal’s emotional state.

 - Full member The Canine Training and Behaviour Society

 - Provisional member Association Pet Behaviour Counsellors which means having gained the relevant academic qualifications I am gaining the practical experience necessary for full membership as detailed here: http://www.apbc.org.uk/apbc/code_of_practice, and she is working towards full membership.

 Laura is covered by professional indemnity cover and public liability insurance.

 Maggie runs classes for Minds Alike Animal Training and Behaviour currently in the Chalfont area, as well as providing 121 training sessions.
-Maggie has over thirty years experience with training and grooming dogs, and is currently working towards her Association Pet Dog Trainers examinations.
+Maggie has over thirty years experience with training and grooming dogs.